28development/cypress-test/README.md

   DATABASE_URL="CONNECTION_STRING_FROM_EMAIL"
 - Run `nvm current`, or manually change the node version to 18.14 `18.14.2`, the app was built on that version (other version should work aswell most likely)
 - Run `pnpm dev`

+## Cypress VS Selenium

+- Architecture: Cypress runs directly in the browser and has access to everything happening in real time.
+This means it can understand everything happening in the application synchronously.
+Selenium, on the other hand, runs outside the browser and operates via network calls, which can lead to timing issues and less reliable tests.

+- Ease of Setup: Setting up Cypress is easier compared to Selenium.
+Cypress is a JavaScript-based tool and you only need to install it via npm to get started.
+Selenium, however, requires a separate WebDriver and language bindings setup, which can make getting started a bit more complex.

+- Automatic Waiting: Cypress automatically waits for commands and assertions before moving on.
+You don't need to manually add waits or sleeps to your tests.
+Selenium, on the other hand, often requires explicit waits to be added to your test scripts, which can be difficult to get right and make your tests flaky.

+- Real-time Reloads: Cypress automatically reloads whenever you make changes to your tests.
+This feature can make your test development process more efficient.

+- Debuggability: Cypress provides better error messages and has built-in tools for taking screenshots and videos, making it easier to debug failing tests.
+Selenium's debugging capabilities are comparatively less user-friendly.

+- Network Traffic Control: Cypress can control and alter any network request coming out of your application.
+This ability is useful for testing different scenarios and edge cases.
+While Selenium can also handle network traffic, it requires third-party tools and is less straightforward to use.

+- Consistent Results: Because of its architecture and features like automatic waiting, Cypress tends to produce more consistent results and fewer flaky tests compared to Selenium.